Introduction

 Mistake 2: Ignoring Local Nuance

 For multi-location businesses, generic content kills you.
 “We serve New York” vs. “We serve New York with 24/7 emergency service and certified technicians” — the latter signals locality and expertise.
-See Programmatic Local SEO for Multi-Location Businesses.
+Learn more in our

 Mistake 3: Over-Optimizing Anchor Text